-With the expensive holiday shopping season fast approaching, financing offers figure to be especially tempting in the weeks to come.
-And that makes “deferred interest,” a feature commonly found in the fine print of retailer payment plans, particularly dangerous.
+Financing offers tend to be especially tempting during the expensive holiday shopping season, and that makes “deferred interest,” a feature commonly found in the fine print of retailer payment plans, particularly dangerous.
 Deferred-interest financing is like a wolf in a sheep’s clothing, pairing an enticing offer – something like “no interest if paid in full” or “special financing” – with a clause that allows the deal to turn ugly if you make the slightest mistake.

 Retailers often don’t list the regular APRs of deferred interest plans in large enough font or in a prominent location.